AnnaSzmyga/Online-Shop/README.md

-#WonderCake online shop
+# WonderCake online shop

-This online-shop is a single page application, created with use React, React-routing and Redux store.
+This online shop is a single page application, created with use React, React-routing and Redux store.

 Demo: https://wondercake-online-shop.firebaseapp.com/